zman1026/The-Gift-Genius/replit.md

 ### Feature Specifications
 - **User Profiles:** Users can update personal information and profile images.
+- **Managed Profiles (Child Profiles):** Parents can create wishlist profiles for their children without requiring separate accounts.
+Child profiles appear seamlessly in the family member list alongside regular users, with parents able to add items to their children's wishlists as organizers.
+Edit and remove options are available for child profiles created by the current user.
 - **Unified Add Item Dialog:** Offers three modes:
     - **Search:** Find products via SerpApi by text or URL, with smart detection for non-product queries.
     - **Camera:** Use device camera for visual product search via Google Lens API.